Somniphobia: Understanding the Fear of Sleep

 One study found that people with PTSD who experienced a fear of sleep were more likely to have nightmares.
 Sleep avoidance and the resulting sleep deprivation may also increase the likelihood of developing insomnia, a sleep disorder in which you struggle to fall and stay asleep.

-Another sleep disorder associated with somniphobia is recurrent isolated sleep paralysis, in which the individual is momentarily unable to move when falling asleep or waking up.
+Another sleep disorder associated with somniphobia is recurrent isolated sleep paralysis, in which the individual is momentarily unable to move when falling asleep or waking up and has associated hallucinations.
 Understandably, these experiences can be stressful and lead to nervousness around falling asleep.
-Episodes of recurrent isolated sleep paralysis sometimes occur along with hallucinations.
 This disorder tends to run in families.
+It may be necessary to complete a sleep study to rule out these potential contributions.

 Diagnosing Somniphobia